 Council Rates

 Council rates are as important as your other bills and you must remember to include them in your budget even if you do not have a mortgage to pay.
-Your council can sell your property under the Local Government Act 1999 (SA) if rates remain unpaid for three years or more.
+Your council can sell your property under the Local Government Act 1999 (SA) if rates remain unpaid for 3 years or more.

 More information about how to access a free financial counsellor is on the National Debt Helpline website.
-You can also call the helpline on 1800 007 007.
+You can also call the Helpline on 1800 007 007.

 Should I use my credit card or get a payday loan?